Andre Gianfagna

-Andre Gianfagna (born 4 December 1987) is an Australian rules football umpire field officiating in the Australian Football League.
+Andre Gianfagna (born 4 December 1987) is an Australian rules football umpire field officiator in the Australian Football League.
 He was formerly AFL-listed as a player at Melbourne.

-He was drafted to Melbourne with pick 51 in the 2006 rookie draft and was delisted at the end of his first season without playing a senior game.
+He was drafted to Melbourne Football Club with pick 51 in the 2006 rookie draft and was delisted at the end of his first season without playing a senior game.

 He then captained the Northern Blues in the Victorian Football League, before joining the AFL rookie umpiring list in 2016.
-He was upgraded to the senior list for the 2018 season, and made his umpiring debut that year.
+He was upgraded to the senior list for the 2018 season and made his umpiring debut that year.

-Controversy

-In 2019 during an AFL Match between the Sydney Swans and Essendon Bombers, Gianfagna failed to award a free kick against Dane Rampe for climbing the goal post.
-The AFL later deemed the decision correct and in the spirit of the game, albeit against the AFL's rules at the time.
-The player was later fined for his actions.